 NFPA 25 and NFPA 1962 govern the inspection and testing of standpipes and fire hoses.
 Our certified fire protection technicians inspect your system to ensure it complies with applicable regulations and safety standards.
 They check:

 - Proper connection to water supplies

-- Presence and operability of the appropriate nozzle assembly
+- Presence and operational ability of the appropriate nozzle assembly

 - Fire hoses must also be serviced annually.

-Standpipes and fire hoses must comply with an overwhelming number of regulations, from installation and design (NFPA 14, 1961) to couplings and attachments (NFPA 1963) to inspection, care, use and testing (NFPA 25).
+Standpipes and fire hoses must comply with an overwhelming number of regulations.
+Installation and design (NFPA 14, 1961), couplings and attachments (NFPA 1963), and inspection, care, use and testing (NFPA 25).
 We have summarized a few of the inspection and testing requirements below for your reference.